spiffomatic64/SpiffBot/README.md

 Interactive Twitch IRC bot

 This is my IRC bot I threw together hastily night by night to add some fun interactivity to twitch.
-Poop

 I'm using an arduino currently to drive some leds/servo's/vibration motors, but I plan on expanding this.